Moazzammaitla/Property_Application/README.md

-# Property_Application
+# Property Application

 Property Application is a mobile app that allows users to manage and browse property listings.
-It includes features like user registration and login, property listing, property filtering, and uses Room database, Coroutine, and Data Binding.
+It includes features like user registration and login, property listing, property filtering, and the ability to view user information and contact numbers.
+The app also utilizes Room database, Coroutine, and Data Binding.

 ## Table of Contents